-Over medium-high heat, toast the dried chiles until fragrant, about two to five minutes.
-Add 2 cups beef stock and simmer for 10 minutes until the chiles soften.
+Over medium-high heat in a large Dutch oven or stock pot, toast the dried chiles until fragrant, about two to three minutes.
+Add 2 cups beef stock and bring the mixture to a simmer.
+Cover, reduce heat and continue to simmer for 10-15 minutes until the chiles soften and are pliable.

 Add the chiles and beef stock used to simmer the chiles to a blender with the chipotle peppers and adobo sauce.
 Blend until smooth.
+This is the dried chile paste.
 Set aside.

 Heat oil in a large stock pot over medium heat.
 Cook half of the beef chuck until browned, about a few minutes on both sides.
 Remove from the pot and then repeat with the other half of the beef.
 Once the second half is browned, remove that beef from the pot as well.
 Remove excessive drippings so that there's about 2 tablespoons of liquid left in the pot.